 In September 2018, the Company adopted the 2018 Employee Stock Purchase Plan (the 2018 ESPP) initially providing participating employees with the opportunity to purchase an aggregate of 311,850 shares of the Company's common stock.
-The number of shares of the Company's common stock reserved for issuance under the 2018 ESPP increased, pursuant to the terms of the 2018 ESPP, by an additional 323,377 shares, equal to 1% of the Company's then-outstanding common stock, effective as of January 1, 2019, and by an additional 390,371 shares, equal to 1% of the Company's then-outstanding common stock, effective as of January 1, 2020.
+The number of shares of the Company's common stock reserved for issuance under the 2018 ESPP increased, pursuant to the terms of the 2018 ESPP, by an additional 323,377 shares, equal to 1% of the Company's thenoutstanding common stock, effective as of January 1, 2019, and by an additional 390,371 shares, equal to 1% of the Company's thenoutstanding common stock, effective as of January 1, 2020.
 The first offering period under the 2018 ESPP commenced on January 1, 2020.
 During the year ended December 31, 2020, the Company issued 11,046 shares of common stock under the 2018 ESPP.
 As of December 31, 2020, 1,014,552 shares remained available for purchase.

 All of the Company's employees are eligible to participate in the 2018 ESPP, provided they meet certain employment requirements.
 On each offering commencement date, each participant will be granted the right to purchase, on the last business day of the offering period, a number of shares of the Company's common stock determined by multiplying \$2,083 by the number of full months in the offering period and dividing that product by the closing price of the Company's common stock on the first day of the offering period.
 On the commencement date of each offering period, each eligible employee may authorize up to a maximum of 15% of the compensation he or she receives during the offering period to be deducted by the Company during the offering period.
-Under the terms of the 2018 ESPP, the purchase price shall be determined by the Company's board of directors for each offering period and will be at least 85% of the applicable closing price of the Company's common stock on the first business day of the offering period or the last business day of the offering period or the last business day of the offering period or the last business day of the offering period or the last business day of the offering period or the last business day of the offering period.
+Under the terms of the 2018 ESPP, the purchase price shall be determined by the Company's board of directors for each offering period and will be at least 85% of the applicable closing price of the Company's common stock.
+If the Company's board of directors does not make a determination of the purchase price, the purchase price will be 85% of the lesser of the closing price of the Company's common stock on the first business day of the offering period or the last business day of the offering period.